 If you’re wondering who’s likely to win World Cup 2018, then this study from insurance broker JLT Specialty has interesting insights for you.

-Citing new research from JLT, Actuarial Post reported the odds – Brazil, with a 17.89% chance to bag World Cup victory, leads the way, followed by Germany, Spain, France, and Argentina.
+Citing new research from JLT, Actuarial Post reported the odds – and the numbers aren’t to England’s favour, with the team’s 4.69% chance of winning giving it seventh spot.
+On top is Brazil, with a 17.89% chance to bag World Cup victory, followed by Germany, Spain, France, and Argentina.

 According to the report, the risk management firm calculated each club’s probability of winning using the average odds of 25 betting houses.
 In addition, JLT’s study also examined ‘player value’ – France, with £967 million in estimated market value, is considered to have the most valuable squad.